Everything your rabbit would tell you if they could talk

 (Image credit: Getty Images)

-When it comes to caring for a house rabbit and an outdoor rabbit, like most other fur friends, they will need annual veterinary trips to ensure they are in good health.
+When it comes to caring for a house rabbit or outdoor rabbit, they will need annual veterinary trips to ensure they are in good health.

 For example, vaccinations are advised for even indoor bunnies so routine annual wellness visits can help to monitor your rabbit’s overall health, assess the need for dental care, and monitor your rabbit’s diet and general care.